pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 Pymakr has a feature to sync and run your code on your device.
 This is mostly done using projects.
 The following steps will get you started.

-#.
-In Pymakr, go to Project > New project.
+- In Pymakr, go to Project > New project.
-#.
-Give it a name and select a folder for your project, either a new of existing one.
+- Give it a name and select a folder for your project, either a new of existing one.
-#.
-Now you are ready to place your own code.
+- Now you are ready to place your own code.
 Most users, especially WiPy users, would want a wifi script in the boot.py file.
 The following coe does this.
 Leave the existing REPL code on the top.
+(More information on REPL can be found on :ref:`this page <pycom_repl>` in the tutorials seciton)

 .. code:: python